NikhithaReddy8/Quara_Task2/README.md

-# Quara-Task1
+# Quara-Task2

-A simple Node.js + Express + TypeScript + Sequelize + PostgreSQL CRUD application for managing members.
+A full-featured Node.js + Express + TypeScript + Sequelize + PostgreSQL API for managing Members and Roles with many-to-many relationships.

 ---

 ##  Features

 - Add, update, delete, and view members
-- Validations for name and email
+- Assign and update roles for members (many-to-many relationship)
+- View all roles for a member or all members for a role
+- Validation using Joi
-- Sequelize ORM with UUID as ID
+- Sequelize ORM with UUIDs
-- REST API built with Express
-- PostgreSQL as the database
+- PostgreSQL for database
+- TypeScript for type safety
+- Clean folder structure

 ---